coralblocks/CoralQueue/README.md

 - [BusySpinParkBackOffWaitStrategy](https://github.com/coralblocks/CoralQueue/blob/main/src/main/java/com/coralblocks/coralqueue/waitstrategy/BusySpinParkBackOffWaitStrategy.java): first busy spins for 10,000,000 cycles then it starts to park (i.e. sleep) by using the ParkBackOffWaitStrategy above.
 This is an example of a composite wait strategy, which combines multiple wait stratgies in a single one.
 The number of busy-spin cycles can be configured.
 - [BusySpinYieldSleepWaitStrategy](https://github.com/coralblocks/CoralQueue/blob/main/src/main/java/com/coralblocks/coralqueue/waitstrategy/BusySpinYieldSleepWaitStrategy.java): busy spins for 10,000,000 cycles, yields for 100 cycles then starts to sleep for 1 millisecond.
 All previous values can be changed/configured.

-All built-in non-composite wait strategies except `BusySpinWaitStrategy` throw `WaitStrategyInterruptedException`, an unchecked exception, when interrupted.
+All built-in wait strategies throw `WaitStrategyInterruptedException`, an unchecked exception, when interrupted.
 They preserve the thread's interrupt status.
-The busy-spin strategy deliberately avoids checking the interrupt flag on its hot path, so its caller must check the flag in the outer wait loop.
-Composite strategies follow the behavior of their current strategy.

 To use a wait strategy, all you have to do is call its <code>await()</code> and <code>reset()</code> methods instead of busy spinning: